Quantum information approach to Bose-Einstein condensation of composite bosons: Introduction

+The entanglement parameter $x$ is explained with a single hydrogen system in a harmonic trap.
+The corresponding wave function is given by the product of the ground-state harmonic oscillator and the ground-state electron wave functions, $f(R,b)f(r,a_0)$ \cite{COW10}. $R$ and $r$ represent the positions of the proton and electron, respectively. $b$ is a length parameter characterizing the size of the trap, and $a_0$ is the Bohr radius.
+Then, the purity of the hydrogen atom is written as $P\sim a_0^3/b^3$ \cite{COW10}.
+It is related to the entanglement parameter x by the Schmidt number $K=1/P=(1+x)/(1-x)$.
+Thus, the entanglement parameter $x$ is given in terms of $x\sim[1-a_0^3/b^3]/[1+a_0^3/b^3]$.
+Therefore, we observe that the entanglement parameter $x$ increases with the length of the size of the trap.
+It represents that the two distinguishable particles (proton and electron) become more indistinguishable.

 The rest of the paper is organized as follows.
-In the next section we discuss the BEC of composite bosons made of fermionic pairs.
+We begin with investigating the meaning of $\langle \hat{c}^{\dag}_r\hat{c}_r\rangle$.
+Then, we discuss the BEC of composite bosons made of fermionic pairs.
 We consider two cases, a potential trap with only two levels and the 3D harmonic potential trap with an infinite number of energy states.
 Next, we repeat the same for the composite bosons made of bosonic pairs.
 Finally, we analyze our results in the last section.